 About weight fluctuation

-Losing weight and keeping weight off are two different things.
+Losing weight and keeping the weight off are two different things.
 The latter seems like it would be easy: you’ve slimmed down and have an idea of what to eat and how to exercise to stay healthy.
 Yet studies reveal that most people who lose weight will see the kilos creep back on over time.

-According to psychologist Glenn Mackintosh, the reason why lies with the strict ‘rules’ we often follow when trying to lose weight.
+According to psychologist Glenn Mackintosh, the reason lies with the strict ‘rules’ we often follow when trying to lose weight.
 “When you think in a rigid way about eating and exercise, it will help you lose weight in the short term, but it’s also the biggest sign that you’ll regain it later,” he explains, adding that emotional eating and poor body image round out the top three catalysts for weight fluctuation and regaining weight.
 “That’s why it’s so important to develop sustainable habits and create a healthy relationship with food and physical movement, rather than focusing on weight loss alone.”